Elercia/red-engine/README.md

 ## Building
 ### Environement

-The project uses [Premake](https://github.com/premake/premake-core) as a build configuration file.
-This is targeting Windows and Linux
+This is targeting Windows and Linux and is using [Premake](https://github.com/premake/premake-core) as a build configuration tool.
+You can generate all projects files that provides premake (cf premake documentation).

+We provide utility scripts to generate common IDE / Editor project files such as Make / VS 2019.
-To generate the project run the script ``GenerateProject`` located in the ``scripts`` folder.
+Simply use the ``GenerateXXXProject.sh/bat`` inside the ``scripts`` folder.
-Project files are generated in ``scripts/project`` folder.
+Project files are generated in ``scripts/projects`` folder.

+You can also generate ``compile_commands.json`` using the corresponding scripts (usefull for editors).

 ## Dependencies
 The engine uses the following dependencies :